NelsonCrosby/GraphPaperRaceGame/README.md

         to 80 where possible.
     - Generated files have no limit, as that can sometimes get too tricky to manage.
-- Compiling should be relatively trivial for an IDE.
-That is - if your IDEs built-in compiler can interpret Gradle dependencies, then it should be able to compile without any extra configuration.
+- It should always be possible to create a standalone distribution JAR that doesn't require any extra configuration on the part of the user.
 - Gradle must be used for resolving dependencies (including natives).
 - Doc-comment (`/** */`) everything.
     - Add an `@author` to any method or class you have contributed to.